Inspired by Peggy Olson from Mad Men, this vegan Brandy Alexander cocktail is made with dairy free creamer and crème de cacao.

 A newly minted copywriter, Peggy orders a Brandy Alexander, just like her friend Joan orders for her, while on a date with a truck driver a few episodes later.
 They start with small talk about their jobs, and the chemistry is a bit off from the beginning.
 Clearly threatened by her ambition, the date ends early when he tells her that she is not like the girls in Manhattan, and she never will be.
 Not one to back down, she simply states, “I am one of those girls.”

-- ¾ oz soy creamer or thick non-dairy milk
+- ¾ ounce soy creamer or thick non-dairy milk

 - Cocoa powder

-- Pour the liquors and cream into a mixing glass.
+- Pour the liquors and cream into a cocktail shaker filled with ice.